Ce document en français.

 jdbcDriverOOo is part of a Suite of LibreOffice and/or OpenOffice extensions allowing to offer you innovative services in these office suites.

-This extension allows you to use the JDBC driver of your choice directly in Base.
+It allows you to use the JDBC driver of your choice directly in Base.

 It embeds the drivers for the following databases: